spcl/knowledge-graph-of-thoughts/kgot/knowledge_graph/README.md

 For the same question using Neo4j, even though the task query is successfully transformed into a KG representation, the LLM Graph Executor consistently requires more iterations until it selects the SOLVE pathway.

 ### RDF4J
-The RDF4J implementation provides additionally utility functions with error handling for connecting and interacting with the Neo4j graph database.
+The RDF4J implementation provides additionally utility functions with error handling for connecting and interacting with the RDF4J graph store.
-We provide a containerized environment for interaction with the database.
+We provide a containerized environment for interaction with the graph store.
 The RDF4J implementation uses standard SPARQL 1.1 queries.
 As with the Neo4j implementation, the RDF4J implementation interacts with the graph store using `get_query` in the SOLVE pathway and `write_query` in the ENHANCE pathway.

 The RDF4J implementation requires two endpoints to be provided, a `write` endpoint for `write_query` and a `read` endpoint for `get_query`.

-Additionally, users can obtain a comprehensive state of the current KG by calling the `get_current_graph_state` function, which queries the database server to export all nodes and relations within the current graph database with the following Cypher query:
+Additionally, users can obtain a comprehensive state of the current KG by calling the `get_current_graph_state` function, which queries the graph store server to export all nodes and relations within the current KG state with the following SPARQL query:

 ```sparql
 CONSTRUCT {